ssricardo/anki-plugins/fill-the-blanks/README.md

 ![The card template editor](doc/card-template.png)

-* Then, on review time, the cloze parts will be replace with *input texts*
+* Then, on review time, the cloze parts will be replaced with *input texts*

 ![Modifying to use the addon](doc/from-cloze-to-input.gif)

-> Note: the images have dark background because of the Night Mode addon (this behavior has nothing to do with the *Fill the blanks* addon)
+> Note: the images have a dark background because of the Night Mode addon (this behavior has nothing to do with the *Fill the blanks* addon)

 ## Extra feature

 ### Instant feedback

 While the user types in the answer, the input field changes according to the value.
-The background changes according whether the answer is:
+The background changes according to whether the answer is:

 * incomplete: blue
 * correct: green